lougani-faouzi/lougani-faouzi/README.md

-  🌱 I’m currently learning :
+  🌱 I’m currently  :
+-  In Intership C++ Dev Engineer STEP data optimization at Dassault Systemes
--  Master 2 High Performance Computing, Simulation (IHPS) at the University of Paris Saclay-France (2021-2022)
+-  learning Master 2 High Performance Computing, Simulation (IHPS) at the University of Paris Saclay-France (2021-2022)

   🌱 I was a student :
 -  Master 1 High Performance Computing, Simulation (HPCS) at the University of Versailles-France (2020-2021)